 I did not use any dairy, flour, or egg (for the cupcakes) substitutes.
 The edible chocolate chip cookie dough does not contain eggs.

-I know we've all sampled some raw cookie dough at least once, maybe several times, in our life (and hey, we're still here!).
-The FDA does warn us, however, that harmful strains of E. Coli can be found in raw flour, hence heat treating your all-purpose flour if you cannot find any local to you or online.
+I know we’ve all sampled some raw cookie dough at least once, maybe several times, in our life (and hey, we’re still here!).
+However, the FDA does warn us that harmful strains of E. coli can be found in raw flour; hence, heat treating your all-purpose flour if you cannot find any locally or online.

 To heat treat your flour, follow these steps:

-- Bake the all-purpose flour for 5 minutes or until the flour reads 160ºF with a digital food thermometer.
+- Bake the all-purpose flour for 10 minutes, mixing the flour every 2-3 minutes, or until the flour reads 160ºF with a digital food thermometer.

 How to Make the Recipe

-Step 1.
-Make the edible cookie dough.
-I like to start with this part of the cupcake recipe first because I like to chill it in the refrigerator while I make the rest of the recipe.
-You'll need to use heat-treated flour for this part of the recipe.
+Quick Tip: Start with the edible chocolate chip cookie dough first because it needs time to chill in the refrigerator while you make the rest of the recipe.
+You must use heat-treated flour for this part of the recipe.

-Side note: you will have extra of this edible chocolate chip cookie dough.
+Quick Tip: You will have leftover edible chocolate chip cookie dough.
 Simply keep it refrigerated in a well-sealed container for up to a week.
-It's perfect for an ice cream topping or to just enjoy as-is!
-Careful, though, it's addictive!
+It’s perfect for an ice cream topping or to enjoy as-is!
+Careful, though, it’s addictive!

-Step 4.
-Assemble the cupcakes.
-Core out the centers, then fill each one with a small ball of the edible chocolate chip cookie dough.
-Top each cupcake with the chocolate chip cookie dough buttercream frosting.
-Then enjoy!
+Step 1.
+Core out the centers of each cupcake.
+Then fill each one with a small ball of the edible chocolate chip cookie dough (Image 1).
+Top each cupcake with the chocolate chip cookie dough buttercream frosting and a few mini semi-sweet chocolate chips (Image 2).
+Enjoy!

 Storing your cupcakes.
 The vanilla cupcakes without the cookie dough frosting or cookie dough filling can be made 2-3 days in advance and kept in a tightly sealed storage container at room temperature.